Zeno dynamics in quantum open systems: Abstract

 \section{Abstract}

-The quantum Zeno effect shows that frequent observations can slow down or even stop the unitary time evolution of an unstable quantum system.
-We investigate the quantum Zeno dynamics of the system which experiences a specific quantum dynamical map in an open system.
-An achievable upper bound of the quantum Zeno time is given via the variational methods stemming from the noisy quantum metrology.
-We exemplify that the maximal entangled states interacting with an appropriate model of environment can have a longer quantum Zeno time than the ones in closed system.
-It is of interest in that the noise affecting the accuracy in the entanglement-enhanced parameter estimation can conversely be favorable for the quantum Zeno dynamics of entangled states.
+Quantum Zeno effect shows that frequent observations can slow down or even stop the unitary time evolution of an unstable quantum system.
+This effect can also be regarded as a physical consequence of the the statistical indistinguishability of neighboring quantum states.
+The accessibility of quantum Zeno dynamics under unitary time evolution can be quantitatively estimated by quantum Zeno time in terms of Fisher information.
+In this work, we investigate the accessibility of quantum Zeno dynamics in quantum open systems by calculating noisy Fisher information, in which a trace preserving and completely positive map is assumed.
+We firstly study the consequences of non-Markovian noise on quantum Zeno effect and give the exact forms of the dissipative Fisher information and the quantum Zeno time.
+Then, for the operator-sum representation, an achievable upper bound of the quantum Zeno time is given with the help of the results in noisy quantum metrology.
+It is of significance that the noise affecting the accuracy in the entanglement-enhanced parameter estimation can conversely be favorable for the accessibility of quantum Zeno dynamics of entangled states.